tanelso2/yanyl/README.md

 NimYAML is more strict about types whereas Yanyl is more akin to duck-typing.
 If an object has the fields expected, Yanyl will stuff it into the type you specified.

 **Note**: some of the things I thought were NimYAML's intended behavior may actually be bugs, so I will work on reporting those properly instead of just spinning off my own library.
+**Note 2024-11-18:** some of these things may have been fixed in more recent versions of NimYAML.
+It has been a while since I checked in on its behavior with types and generating code.

 ## Explicit declarations
 As a newbie to Nim macro programming, I wasn't sure how or where NimYAML was creating functions.
 Yanyl makes it clear with its `derive` macros.
 It is more boilerplate for the developer, but I think it makes it clear and easier to debug.